 I put this one on here reluctantly, because this location is only good if you get the right time, which is either first thing in the morning or last thing at night.
 Even then, I shot there at 8am and there were already bus loads of tourists arriving.
-I would never do an entire adventure session here, because the options are limited, but I totally get why people want the iconic shot of the Kings Road – it is freakin’ epic!
+I would never do an entire adventure session or elopement here, because the options are limited, but I totally get why people want the iconic shot of the Kings Road – it is freakin’ epic!

 Best Game of Thrones Wedding Venues in Northern Ireland

 All of these venues are located reasonably close to atleast one of these locations so make the perfect spot for a wedding reception if you’d love to have a bigger day.